-AssetBook LLR is the most reliable and recognized way to easily calculate and analyze the LLR for a company, a group of assets, or an individual well or facility.
+AssetBook LLR is the most reliable and recognized way to easily calculate the LLR for a company, a group of assets, or an individual well.
 It’s also an ideal way to gauge the fitness of existing potential joint venture partners, or to analyze the LLR impact of a pending asset transaction on all involved parties.

 XI’s AssetBook LLR module handles LLR calculations for Alberta, British Columbia, and Saskatchewan, so one tool helps you stay on top of liability management requirements across your portfolio.

 When considering A&D opportunities, companies with high LLR assets are in a stronger position to negotiate deals or farm-in agreements.

 Some companies will be forced to divest low LMR assets to improve their overall LLR, giving companies with capital an advantage when picking up new assets.
 High LLR assets will become even more attractive in the marketplace.

 Financial institutions, who had previously limited access to LLR information, now have the ability to run their own Liability Analysis reports.

 Demonstrations can be scheduled virtually, at your location, or at our downtown Calgary training facility.